2020 GINGER CSA Shares - SOLD OUT!

 - First of the harvest

-Note: CSA Shares are limited to 3 shares per person.
+Note: CSA Shares are limited to 3 shares per person and does not include shipping.

 This will be our ninth year growing fresh baby ginger and each year we sell out quickly.
 Here's your opportunity to be at the top of the list for our 2018 fresh baby ginger harvest.